romoore/pip-console/README.md

   Building this requires the cpp-owl-common and cpp-owl-sensor libraries from the owl platform github page: https://github.com/owlplatform

-  The build process is as follow: cmake . make sudo make install
+  The build process is as follows:

+  cmake . && make && sudo make install

 License
 -------